 Heat a large skillet (Scanpan is my favorite), over high heat.
 Add the onion, and dry sauté until the onion becomes translucent.
 Sprinkle a little bit of water as needed to prevent sticking to the pan.
 Add shallot, and continue to sauté until golden.
 Add the spinach (or kale), and continue to sauté for about 2 minutes, until wilted.
 Transfer to a large bowl.

-To the bowl of cooked vegetables, add cooked sweet potato, mashed white potatoes, and milk.
-Combine well.
-Stir in the beets, and the salt and pepper.
+To the bowl of cooked vegetables, add cooked sweet potato and smashed white potato.
+Stir in the beets.
+Season with onion powder, salt, and pepper.
+Combine well with clean hands.